Izzywa/OnBeat/README.md

 #### [cy.yml](.github/workflows/cy.yml)
 - This file is written to setup GitHub Actions.
-    - It was setup so that for every push to the repository, this workflow will run.
+    - For every push to the repository, a workflow will run.
-    - The workflow will run the testing file after setting up the project dependencies, making sure to catch any errors made by the changes made.
+    - The workflow will run the testing file after setting up the project dependencies, making sure to catch any errors made by the changes applied.

 </details>